30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Cam will never forget the first time he visited Bangkok with Kat.
 We were just outside Khao San Road, where all the street food vendors hang out, and Kat wandered off somewhere with her friends, ordered mookata (Thai BBQ) and we sat on plastic chairs eating out of sizzling hot clay pots.
 The beef and pork was tender, the dipping sauce was insanely good, and the soup of noodles, vegetables, and egg was the perfect accompaniment.
 It was a standard meal for Kat and her friends, but for Cam it was something special.

 Since then, street food has played a major role in all of our Bangkok trips.
 Whether it’s a quick pad kra pao, ultra spicy som tum (papaya salad), or mango sticky rice drenched in coconut sauce - we love heading away from the crowds to find a stall hidden in one of Bangkok’s many nooks and crannies.
-And the best part?
-These meals rarely cost more than a coffee back home!

 Travel Tip: If you’re not accustomed to Thai hot (spicy), just remember these three words: “ped nit noi”.
 It means a little spicy or mildly spicy.

-Street food
+Street food in Bangkok

-16. Watch a Muay Thai Fight
+16. Watch a Muay Thai Fight at Rajadamnern

-17. Relax in Lumphini Park
+17. Spot Monitor Lizards at Lumphini Park

 Lumphini Park